Still Learning Balance After 50 (What’s Working So Far)

 Stillness becomes more accessible when we’re alone, thinking less, surrounded by nature, and free from external pressures to perform or engage socially.

-Letting Go of “Shoulds”: We carry a lifetime of expectations—from others, from ourselves, from the person we used to be.
-I spent years trying to impress people in corporate settings, not realizing that deep inside was someone who found far more authenticity working outside with his hands in the dirt.
+Letting Go of “Shoulds”: We carry a lifetime of expectations from others, from ourselves, or from the person we used to be.
+I spent years trying to impress people in corporate settings, not realizing that deep inside was someone who found far more fulfillment working outside with his hands in the soil.

 This is a gentle invitation to release the pressure to be the same person you were at 30, or even 40.
 The pressure to maintain old loyalties that no longer serve you.
 Sometimes being too loyal to old versions of ourselves becomes its own trap.

-Do you have any expectations you’re still carrying that don’t really fit anymore?
+Do you have any expectations you’re still carrying that don’t suit you nowadays?

 Practicing Self-Compassion: Balance includes honoring our struggles, not just our successes.
 Some days I feel uprooted, unsure where to focus my energies.
-More than two days alone at home on the computer, and I begin to feel disconnected—or more accurately, start thinking too much, which maybe isn’t ideal for mental wellbeing.
+More than two days alone at home on the computer, and I begin to feel disconnected, or more accurately, start thinking too much, which maybe isn’t ideal for mental wellbeing.

-2. The Balance of Body: Movement as Medicine
+2. The Balance of Exercise

 The goal isn’t to punish my body for aging but to celebrate what it can still do.
 Some days that’s weeding for hours or digging vegetable beds.
-Other days it’s just a quiet walk to 7-Eleven for coffee—not just for the movement, but for that minimal connection to society that reminds me I’m part of something larger.
+Other days it’s just a quiet walk to 7-Eleven for coffee, not just for the movement, but for that minimal connection to society that reminds me I’m part of something larger.

-Rest as Revolution: I’ve learned that rest isn’t just sleep.
+Ways To Rest: I’ve learned that rest isn’t just sleep.
 It’s working in silence without needing to adjust to others’ communication styles.
 It’s the freedom from constantly gauging how I’m being perceived or whether I’m responding appropriately.

 What kind of movement puts a smile on your face?